Celebrating over 90 years and millions of wins

 2000s

-We relaunched with the name ‘Lotterywest’ in 2004 and a number of games became available to WA players.
+We relaunched with the name ‘Lotterywest’ in 2004 and more games became available to WA players.